 In Dead Morn, by Piers Anthony and Roberto Fuentes (1990), humanity has survived underground for four centuries after the Cuban Missile Crisis led to nuclear war.
 A man travels back in time to try to change history.

-Brendan DuBois’ Resurrection Day (1999) takes place ten years after the Cuban Missile Crisis triggered a Third World War.
+Brendan DuBois’ Resurrection Day (1999, review here) takes place ten years after the Cuban Missile Crisis triggered a Third World War.
 George W. Romney (Mitt Romney’s father, who really sought the Republican presidential nomination in 1968) is president.
 The capital has been moved to Philadelphia, but the country is effectively under martial law.
 America has withdrawn from Vietnam.
 Cuba is a post-atomic wasteland.
 China and NATO have collapsed.
 The United States is almost universally blamed for the war.
 Military propaganda portrays President John F. Kennedy as the aggressor.
 Only the British remain an ally.
 They retain their empire and, together with Canada, provide economic and humanitarian relief.

 The plot involves a Boston Globe reporter who discovers it wasn’t Kennedy who pushed for war but rather his generals, who sabotaged the president’s diplomacy with Soviet leader Nikita Khrushchev.